 If you are suffering sudden hair loss ask yourself what you were doing three months ago.
 Since hair goes through a three month cycle it is often the case that it was three months ago when your body was stressed that the damage was done.

-Whilst some of these causes mentioned may have their own solutions (e.g. changing the medications, improving diet, changing hormonal states), reversing hair loss or improving hair growth can take a long time.
+Some of these causes of hair loss in women we have mentioned may have their own solutions (e.g. changing the medications, improving diet, changing hormonal states).
+But reversing hair loss or improving hair growth can take a long time.
 While you are waiting however, there is something you can do.
 There is a new product on the market designed to cover up visible hair loss in women so at least you don’t need to look like you have thinning hair.
 That solution is BoostnBlend – an instant, easy to apply hair loss concealer designed by women, for women.

-You can read more about it here or you can visit the company websites below:
+You can read more about it here or you can visit the company website below: